rse/obs-crop-control/README.md

           - filter *Scaling/Aspect Ratio* applied (for 1920x1080px)<br/>
             (rationale: ensure result is still Full-HD, even on arbitrary crop areas)

-- You use this SPA in a separate Browser or directly from within OBS Studio with the help of the Custom Browser Dock functionality.
+- You use this SPA in a separate Browser, or directly from within OBS Studio with the help of the *Custom Browser Dock* functionality, or even better, inside a [OBS Source Dock](https://github.com/exeldro/obs-source-dock).
   The URL (show-casing all parameters) for the SPA is like the following (descriptions at the end of each line):<br/>

   `file://[...]/obs-crop-control.html` (path to SPA)<br/>